 I’m Not Inferior To Anybody, and Nobody is Superior to Me.

 The reality is that boys and girls are still being groomed (consciously or unconsciously, directly and indirectly, by both the men and women in their lives) for a man to be revered above, and at the expense, of the woman.

 I believe the throne has enough room for equal reverence; it was designed for the QUEEN and the KING.
-Anything else will continue to conflict with your soul, because deep down you know you should be treated better, but you’ve got an enemy within.
+Anything else will continue to conflict with your soul, because deep down you know you should be treated better, but you’ve got an enemy within — Your Beliefs!

-We ALL need a re-education, especially on what it means to really love because too many [women] compromise our very souls to have it.
+We ALL need a re-education, especially on what it means to really love because too many [women] compromise their very souls to have any semblance of it.

 Until we stop muzzling our girls, thus snuffing out their essence of self-love they (we) will remain secondary.
-We have to teach both boys and girls to honor, esteem and respect EACH OTHER!
+We have to teach both boys and girls to honor, esteem and respect EACH OTHER — our uniqueness as individuals – which is not based on gender!
 We have to teach them that every person has value and purpose, and needs support along their individual journeys.
 They need to know that life presents regular challenges and that each are opportunities to develop into more of ourselves and move closer to our goals.
-We have to teach them that the only foundation that can sustain healthy relationships is of H.E.R. –mutual Honor, Esteem and Respect.
-However, you can’t teach what you do not live, and you can’t live what you refuse to believe.
+We have to teach them that the only foundation that can sustain healthy relationships is one built on mutual H.E.R. — honor, esteem and respect.

 This male chest-beating mess must stop!
 It’s THE pre-cursor to male inflicted intimate-partner violence, and the root cause of many homicides resulting from domestic abuse.